North Carolina Motorcycle Safety

 • Never drive distracted or impaired.

-To help further Governor Cooper’s initiative, BikeSafe North Carolina invites motorcyclists to participate in a free “Rider Skills Day” class that offers an assessment of current driving skills and provides advice to help make motorcyclists’ experience safer and more enjoyable.
+To help further Governor Cooper’s initiative, BikeSafe North Carolina invites every motorcyclist to participate in a free “Rider Skills Day” class that offers an assessment of current driving skills and advises riders on ways to make their biking experiences safer and more enjoyable.

-At Miller Law Group, we know that clients facing injuries as a result of a motorcycle accident or negligence of another individual face a difficult road to recovery.
+At Miller Law Group, we know clients facing injuries from a motorcycle accident or the negligence of another individual face a difficult road to recovery.
 We are here to help.
 Allow us to focus on the legal process so that you and your family can focus on healing.
-Contact us if you need to speak to a caring attorney if you or someone you loved has suffered injury as the result of another’s negligence.
+Contact us if you need to speak to a caring attorney if you or someone you love has suffered an injury as the result of another’s negligence.